'We fail our children miserably if we assume the school can do everything'

 In March our Band and Orchestra will join older students (many of them our alumni) in a biannual concert up the the High School.

 The Vale Royal School Sports Partnership enables our children to participate widely in inter-school competitions.
 Chris Story has led INSET days at Kingsmead and teachers have attended professional development events led by the SSP.
-Mrs Marklove is released from Leftwich High and has supported our teachers' skills and knowledge through leading and coaching PE teaching at Kingsmead.
+HIgh School specialist PE teachers are released from Leftwich High and has supported our teachers' skills and knowledge through leading and coaching PE teaching at Kingsmead.